 As a fourth category, some Stockholm and Helsinki-based managers are active in the Norwegian market to the extent of having established offices in Norway (e.g., EQT, Altor, Nordic Capital and Northzone).
 International private equity funds are highly active in the Norwegian market, in which investments are largely unrestricted.
 A notable example is Partners Group's acquisition of CapeOmega, an owner-participant in the Gassled transportation, storage and processing infrastructure for gas from the Norwegian North Sea in 2019.

 The fifth category is made up of government-backed actors, and chiefly Argentum Fondsinvesteringer AS.
 Argentum is a government-owned investment company investing in private equity.
 Argentum is active both in the primary and secondary markets, and in completing co-investments with private equity funds, and it is a significant investor in most Norwegian and Scandinavian venture and private equity funds.
 Argentum has expanded its geographical investment area outside Scandinavia.
 In the venture segment, the government has established Investinor AS, an investment company for venture investments.
-As at the third quarter of 2020, the investment portfolio of Investinor AS amounted to 3.1 billion Norwegian kroner.
-Investinor has financial assets and a commitment from the government amounting to 4.3 billion Norwegian kroner, and had its equity increased through a capital injection of 350 million Norwegian kroner by the government in 2019.7
+As at the third quarter of 2021, the investment portfolio of Investinor AS amounted to 2.5 billion Norwegian kroner.
+Investinor has financial assets and a commitment from the government amounting to 4.4 billion Norwegian kroner.7

 ii Operation of the market